isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/resolvenames-operation.md

 - [UnresolvedEntry](unresolvedentry.md)

-## <a name="successful-resolvenames-operation-response-example"></a>Exemplo de resposta de operação ResolveNames com êxito
+## <a name="successful-resolvenames-operation-response-example"></a>Exemplo de resposta de operação ResolveNames bem-sucedida

 ### <a name="description"></a>Descrição

-O exemplo a seguir mostra uma resposta bem-sucedida para uma solicitação **ResolveNames** .
+O exemplo a seguir mostra uma resposta bem-sucedida a uma **solicitação ResolveNames.**

 ### <a name="code"></a>Código